slz2003/RFCScope-/Errata_filtering/Result_manual/9740-2/packetizer_raw_output.md

 - (E1) The BCP 14 boilerplate in Section 2 defines key words and capitalization rules, establishing a clear standard.
 - (E2) The document explicitly imports IPFIX terminology and defines local terms so that their usage is consistent throughout the text.

-**Severity:** Low
-  *Basis:* Expert analysis confirms that the terminology usage is coherent with base specifications, posing no interoperability or conceptual issues.

-**Confidence:** High

-**Experts mentioning this issue:**

-- Terminology Expert: Issue-1

 ---